mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 # Edinburgh Genomics - MinION Bioinformatics
-## Data QC and FASTA/Q extraction
+## Nanopore Data: FAST5, FASTA/Q, Events and Hairpins

-## Fast5 Files - A Little History
+## Fast5 Files - A Brief History

+MinION data files are FAST5 files, and FAST5 files are fundamentally [HDF5 files](https://www.hdfgroup.org/HDF5/whatishdf5.html).
+HDF5 files are binary files with a hierarchical, filesystem-like data format; all data are organised into a tree.
+HDF5 supports a wide variety of data types in the same file, and the format is portable, extensible and [widely supported] (https://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm).

 Oxford Nanopore are very bad at releasing official definitions of file formats and there is consequently a significant amount of guess work and exploration required to work out where all the data is inside ONT FAST5 files.